Natural Health

 However, if you’re already on a gluten-free diet, those antibodies won’t be found.

-If you have any sort of puzzling health issue – brain fog, unexpected heart issues, rheumatoid arthritis or other autoimmune conditions, even irritable bowel syndrome – you should be checked for celiac disease.5
+In addition, a test called an endoscopy – sending a small camera into the digestive tract – can be used to check for intestinal damage from celiac disease.4 If you have any sort of puzzling health issue – brain fog, unexpected heart issues, rheumatoid arthritis or other autoimmune conditions, even irritable bowel syndrome – you should be checked for celiac disease.5 This one simple test could save you from years of physical suffering and disastrous long-term health consequences.

 If you are sensitive to gluten, you’ll need to begin a gluten-free diet to protect your health.
 That means avoiding food made from wheat, barley and rye.
 This can include most breads, cookies, rolls, chips, cakes and pastries as well as beer.
 However, some people suffering celiac may also have a reaction to oats (even if the oats are certified gluten-free).